rt5604/python-hole-punching/README.md

 # TCP/UDP NAT Hole Punching
 -------------------------

+# Reference
-# This project is from https://github.com/dwoz/python-nat-hole-punching.
+* This project is from https://github.com/dwoz/python-nat-hole-punching.

 # How to run
 * Server side